 To help you make the most out of your next bleisure trip, check out the city guides from our Top 100 Preferred Corporate Hotel awards program.

 Egencia makes every business trip count for travellers and travel managers.
 The travel management company’s industry-leading technology platform simplifies the process of planning, booking and managing business travel.
 Relying on timely, data-driven insights from Egencia, businesses stay one step ahead by making choices that align with traveller preference and corporate policy.
 A dedicated team of travel consultants is ready to assist every step of the way, whenever and wherever needed.
 Egencia serves small, mid-cap and multi-national companies in more than 65 countries.
-To connect with Egencia, visit www.egencia.com.au or follow us on Twitter or LinkedIn.
-You can also follow along on our blog.
+To connect with Egencia, visit egencia.com or find us @EgenciaUK and LinkedIn.
+Follow along on our blog.

 © 2018 Egencia LLC.
 All rights reserved.
 Egencia, and the Egencia logo are either registered trademarks or trademarks of Expedia, Inc. in the U.S. and/or other countries.
 All other trademarks are the property of their respective owners.

 Annie McElroy-Arnaud | Egencia | email@example.com | +33 173 010 22